A programme for children at home.

 The World Tonight

-Reporting: John Timpson, Peter Woods and the reporters and correspondents, at home and abroad, of BBC News
+Reporting: John Timpson, Peter Woods and the reporters and correspondents, at home and abroad, of BBC News.

 Has the Home Secretary killed an industry in an attempt to punish vice?
 Will gambling now be restricted to the black tie atmosphere of exclusive London clubs, or will profits from the tables still continue to attract criminals as well as casuals?

-The High Chaparral ...is the bid of a family seeking roots in the newly won West
+The High Chaparral ...is the bid of a family seeking roots in the newly won West.

 Gladys has confronted Sidney Quarles with her pregnancy.
 Elinor has been summoned to the country because her son is ill.
 Spandrell, assisted by Illidge, has murdered Webley.